its-Lyn/lymap/docs/USAGE.md

 Lymap will look for the XDG_CONFIG_HOME environment variable.
 If this variable is not set, it will default to the .config directory located inside your user's home directory.

+Lymap is configured using JSON files (.json)

 ## Window Config
 This is the config for your window resides. <br>
+It is located inside lymap/window_config.json

 | Name        | Type       | Description                                                        | Default Value |
 |-------------|------------|--------------------------------------------------------------------|---------------|
 | bg_colour   | Hex String | This is the background of the window.                              | #0c42a6       |